For any SEO, high-quality links mean popularity, trust, authority, and higher rankings on SERPs.

 Link Profile Analysis - Identifying Toxic Links

-Link profile analysis is the process of evaluating your backlink profile to identify potentially problematic reference, and eliminate them before they hinder your SEO efforts.
+Link profile analysis is the process of evaluating your backlink profile to identify potentially problematic references and eliminate them before they hinder your SEO efforts.
+Think of it as your routine backlink checker.

 From experience, I suggest that you conduct one of the following methods at least once every six months.
-This way, you can clean up your profile before the number of toxic links would aggravate.
+This way, you can clean up your profile before the number of toxic links would cause damage.

 Method #1.
 Review Referring Domains by Trust Flow